ya7ya1994/Build-Tree-from-inOrder-preOrder-Traversal/README.md

 # Build-Tree-from-inOrder-preOrder-Traversal
-Given preorder and inorder traversal of a tree, construct the binary tree.
+LeetCode-Given preorder and inorder traversal of a tree, construct the binary tree.